Nail the Interview

 Ace Your Tech Interview: Tips for Success

 One of life’s biggest nerve-wracking experiences is the job interview.
-It doesn’t matter whether you have a panel in front of you or the interview is a casual affair in a coffee shop, it can set even the most steadfast person on edge.
+It doesn’t matter whether you have a panel in front of you or the interview is a casual affair in a coffee shop; it can set even the most steadfast person on edge.
 What’s even more nerve-wracking is interviewing for a computing role.
-You have to have the know-how that is wanted before you even send your application.
+You must have the necessary knowledge before submitting your application.

-There are so many computing jobs now saturating the employment market due to the digital uprising, that to be able to be offered an interview from the many thousands of applications you may have put in over the course of a month, can feel miraculous.
+With the digital uprising, there are now numerous computing jobs saturating the employment market.
+To be offered an interview from the many thousands of applications you may have submitted over a month can feel miraculous.

 When you have one hundred applicants for every job advert, it can feel like there are more pressure and more at stake for you to get this role.
 To that end, you need to become an exceptional computing candidate.